rdegges/rdegges-blog/articles/2012/service-oriented-problems.md

 simpler to maintain in the long run (among lots of other benefits), it requires more upfront development time to get things working.
 Let's look at *why*.

-Let's say you're building a blogging engine (something like [tumblr][]).
+Let's say you're building a blog engine (something like [tumblr][]).
 If you were start building your product as services, you'd start by writing:

 -   A **tumblr-accounts** service which provides an API to create, edit, and remove user accounts as well as authenticate users.